 - The CARES Act removes the requirement that you have a prescription for over-the-counter (OTC) drugs to use Medical FSA or HSA funds for these expenses.
 OTC drugs include cold medicines, anti-inflammatories, and other products.
-This change is retroactive to January 1, 2020 and has no expiration date.
+This change is retroactive to January 1, 2020–or your benefit effective date–and has no expiration date.
+If you enrolled in a Medical FSA during the limited open enrollment in July 2020, your benefit effective date is August 1, 2020.
 Keep in mind that the IRS stockpiling rule is still in effect.
 If you buy more than three identical products in one transaction, you will not be reimbursed.

 You can find an updated list of eligible and ineligible expenses on our Eligible Expenses webpage.
 For details about these changes, please call Navia Benefit Solutions at (800) 669-3539.

 - What if I bought items newly eligible under the CARES Act earlier this year?

 The CARES Act is retroactive, so it applies to any purchases made after December 31, 2019.
 If you bought newly-eligible items at any point in 2020, you can file a claim for reimbursement.
 However, if you enrolled in a Medical FSA midyear, you can only submit claims back to your benefit effective date.
 If you enrolled during the limited open enrollment in July 2020, your benefit effective date is August 1, 2020.
 You can only apply Medical FSA funds to expenses incurred after your effective date.